 Adaptive rowing is a category in a rowing race for those with physical disabilities or visual impairments.
-Indoor erging through the winter offers the opportunity to build strength and endurance and learn basic technique before rowing on the water in the spring/summer.
+Indoor erging throughout the winter offers the opportunity to build strength and endurance and to learn basic technique before rowing on the water in the spring/summer.
 Adaptive seating and boat modifications are available for athletes as needed.

 Under FISA rules there are three categories for adaptive rowers:

 - PR3 (formerly LTA – Legs, Trunk, Arms): Use of legs, trunk and arms.
 Also for those with visual impairments.
 Rowed with standard boats and sliding seats.

 - PR2 (formerly TA – Trunk and Arms): Use of trunk and arm movement.
 Boat has fixed seat.

 - PR1 (formerly AS – Arms and Shoulders): Limited trunk control.
 Boat has fixed seat and rower is strapped at upper chest level to only allow shoulder and arm movements.

 At FISA events there are 4 boat events:

 - 4+ Mixed PR3